This guide can help you travel through the grief of a loved one and offers tips and resources for support during this painful time.

 Compiled by survivor-movement pioneer Iris M. Bolton

-The SOS Handbook* is a pocket-sized, quick-reference booklet for suicide survivors.
-Written by fellow survivor Jeffrey Jackson, it is brief, clear, and packed with essential information covering nearly every aspect of the survivor ordeal – from the emotional roller-coaster, to the elusive quest for “Why?”, to how to find support groups in your area.
-You can also order the print version of the handbook at the AAS Online Store.
+The SOS Handbook for Suicide Loss Survivors* is a pocket-sized, quick-reference booklet for suicide survivors.
+Written by fellow suicide loss survivor Jeffrey Jackson, the booklet is an easy read that offers insight and essential information covering common experiences by those impacted by suicide loss – from the emotional roller-coaster, to the elusive quest for “Why?” to how to supportive resources, and impactful topics related to one’s suicide grief and loss.